celestialfault/Red-Cogs/README.md

 # Contact

-If you've either found a bug or would like to make a suggestion, please [open an issue](https://github.com/notodinair/Red-Cogs/issues/new), as this is by far the best way to make sure that I notice it.
+These cogs will not be receiving any updates, not for bugfixes nor new features.

-Otherwise, you can contact me on Discord (`odinair#0001`) or Twitter (`@odinair_`).
+If you've found a security issue with these cogs however, please contact me on Discord (`odinair#0001`) - I can be found lurking in the Red support servers most of the time.

 # Cogs